splicebox/PsiCLASS/README.md

                         	or
                		--lb STRING: path to the file listing the alignment BAM files
        		Optional:
-               		-s STRING: path to the trusted splice sites file (default: not used) -o STRING: prefix of output files (default: ./psiclass) -t INT: number of threads (default: 1) --stage INT:  (default: 0)
+               		-s STRING: path to the trusted splice file (default: not used) -o STRING: prefix of output files (default: ./psiclass) -t INT: number of threads (default: 1) --stage INT:  (default: 0)
                      		0-start from the beginning - building the splice site file for each sample 1-start from building the subexon file for each samples 2-start from combining the subexon files across samples 3-start from assembling the transcripts for each sample 4-start from voting the consensus transcripts across samples

 #### Advanced usage

-Alternatively, one can run the different components of the program in succession, for instance:
+Alternatively, one can run the different components of the program in succession.
+For instance, if you are using PsiCLASS on single sample s0.bam you can use:

+	# Find the introns
+	./junc s0.bam > s0.splice
+	# Build subexon graph
+	./subexon-info s0.bam s0.splice > s0.subexon
+	# Transcriptome assembly
+	./classes -b s0.bam -s s0.subexon > s0.gtf

+The component `classes` is the core of PsiCLASS, which has more tuning options:

+	Usage: ./classes [OPTIONS]
+		Required:
+			-s STRING: path to the subexon file.
+			-b STRING: path to the BAM file.
+Use multiple -b to specify multiple BAM files. or
+			--lb STRING: path to the file of the list of BAM files.
+		Optional:
+			-p INT: number of threads. (default: 1)
+			-o STRING: the prefix of the output file. (default: not used) -c FLOAT: only use the subexons with classifier score <= than the given number. (default: 0.05) -f FLOAT: filter the transcript from the gene if its abundance is lower than the given number percent of the most abundant one. (default: 0.05)
+			-d FLOAT: filter the transcript whose average read depth is less than the given number. (default: 2.5) --ls STRING: path to the file of the list of single-sample subexon files. (default: not used)
+			--hasMateIdSuffix: the read id has suffix such as .1, .2 for a mate pair. (default: false)

+If you want to adjust the voting threshold, you can run the voting components indpendently:

+	Usage: ./transcript-vote [OPTIONS] > output.gtf:
+		Required:
+			--lg: path to the list of GTF files.
+		Optional:
+			-f FLOAT: the fraction of samples the transcript showed up. (default: 0.25) -n INT: the number of samples a transcript showed up. (default: 3)

 ### Practical notes

+*Use trusted introns from other souces.* Though PsiCLASS contains module to infer the set of trusted introns, you can still use the annotation or tools like [JULIP](https://github.com/Guangyu-Yang/JULiP) to find the set of trusted introns.
+This file contains three columns like:

+	chr_name start_site end_site

 *Alignment compatibility.* PsiCLASS has been tuned to run on alignments generated with the tools [HISAT](https://ccb.jhu.edu/software/hisat/index.shtml) and [STAR](https://github.com/alexdobin/STAR).
 At this point, its behavior on alignment data generated with other tools is unknown.